Kovaczso/SnowSQL/Helpers/README.md

 | 1/13/24   |  1  |   DE |
 | 1/13/24   |  4  |   DE |
 | 1/14/24   | 1 |    DE |

+## I will let you dig into the rest